mostafax/mostafax.github.io/_posts/2025-03-22-mlops-small-teams.md

 ## 4. Deployment Strategy

-- **Event-driven model deployment**: New models registered in MLflow or Weights & Biases trigger automated workflows using AWS Lambda.
+- **Event-driven model deployment**: New models registered in MLflow or Weights & Biases trigger automated workflows using AWS Lambda or.
 - **Targeted deployment environments**: Models are deployed to SageMaker, Kubernetes, or custom compute instances.
 - **Canary deployments**: New versions are tested in parallel using champion-challenger patterns.
 - **Auto-scaling endpoints**: Infrastructure is configured to scale automatically based on demand.